course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 What is not limited to children is that these models are also well suited as meeting points for group tours.
 People can gather around them and use the model of the city as a tool for presenting information.
 The group can collaborate, for example, by having someone ask a question and highlight individual points or areas with gestures.
-This tool also makes information accessible to sighted people that would otherwise not be available at this location.
+This tool also makes information accessible to sighted people that would otherwise not be available to them.
 They may be able to visually grasp the dimensions and relationships in their field of vision around them, but not those of an entire urban area.
 And unlike the map on a smartphone, it is also three-dimensional.